tinestaric/tinestaric.github.io/source/_posts/2024-04-24-new-operational-limits.md

 I personally always built integrations with BC by creating an Entra App Registration and sending all the requests as this one user, but to make use of this additional throughput, I started looking into **distributing the requests across multiple Entra Applications** and thus benefiting from parallel processing.
 More on that in the second part.

 There’s also a change in rate limits, it changed from 600 per minute to **6000 per 5 minutes**.
-Meaning, we can now have **higher peaks** of requests within one minute, as long as we’re within the 5-minute window limit.
+Meaning, we can now have **higher peaks** of requests as long as they're not too close together.

 You can read more about the new operational limits [here][OperationalLimitsDocs].

 <hr/>

 But now let’s jump into **how to make the most of the new limits**.
+I would like to add that I'm **not much a fan** of these session-hacking approaches. *Should we really be doing this?* Microsoft said yes, but honestly, if they're giving us **additional capacity per user**, why add this (*mabye stupid*) limitation that it also needs to be **consumed per user?**

 <hr/>